Style Guide

 Standards or technologies: Local Area Network (LAN)

 Product names are proper nouns.
 Capitalize all words of a product name.
 When referring to a product, use only the product name without "the".
-When referring specifically to a Sui wallet, use Sui Wallet or Ethos Wallet and not just wallet.
-Users likely have multiple wallets, and we want to make it clear which wallet.
-Use wallet generically when referring to the concept of a wallet.
+When referring specifically to a Sui wallet, specify the name of the wallet such as Slush Wallet.
+Use 'wallet' generically when referring to the concept of a wallet.

 There are several types of wallets to choose from.